Video Monetization

 Pricing

-So how much does Vimeo OTT cost?
-They’ll give you 3 pricing packages to choose from:
+So, how much does Vimeo OTT (Vimeo Streaming) cost?
+They’ll give you 2 pricing packages to choose from:

 • Starter: create one subscription website, allow different payment options with a built-in checkout tool, and stream paid live events.
 Price: $1 per subscriber per month.

-• Growth: aside from getting everything from the Starter plan, you’ll be able to create unlimited events, use live DVR and live stream analytics, and you’ll get 200 upload hours.
-Price: $500 per month.
+• Enterprise: aside from getting everything from the Starter plan, you’ll be able to create unlimited events, use live DVR and live stream analytics, and you’ll get 200 upload hours.
+Contact sales for pricing.

 Let’s take a look at the next video subscription platform on our list.

-Zype is a content management system (CMS) that seeks to connect video streaming and viewers.
+Backlight (previously known as Zype) has rebranded, making Zype the name of its OTT and solution.
+It is a content management system (CMS) that seeks to connect video streaming and viewers.

 Their platform works well for many different industries, including fitness, faith, and enterprise, and allows them to create OTT apps and live stream.

-But is Zype good for you?
+But is Backlight good for you?
 Let’s look at the features.

 Features